olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 2. Select changes via **git add -p**.
 3. Rebuild and adjust assets.

-Rinse and repeat until the full documentation set is translated.
+Repeat until the full documentation set is translated.

 This workflow isn’t a replacement for professional translation, but it’s **“good enough” for legacy content** where perfect nuance is less critical.
-For high-visibility or customer-facing material, I would still recommend a final round of **human proofreading**.
+For high-visibility or customer-facing material, plan on a final round of **human proofreading**.

-But with this pipeline, I was able to **translate and modernize a large corpus of technical documentation efficiently**—combining the strengths of DeepL, GPT, and a bit of manual oversight.
+With this pipeline, you can **translate and modernize a large corpus of technical documentation efficiently** - combining the strengths of DeepL, GPT, and a bit of manual oversight.